Want the perfect workout program?

 How to do the Single-Arm Dumbbell Row:

 Similar to the chest-supported row, this works well to build the traps and rhomboids.
 The cable and position of the exercise allow for greater muscle tension.
-Look for more options like this one?
+Looking for more options like this one?
 There are plenty of great seated cable row alternatives.

 How to do the Seated Cable Row: